LoanToolsHub logo: navy blue house outline, royal blue calculator with white keys and a green button, and a green wrench for loan and payment tools.

 Why lump sums can outperform the same money spread thin

 A lump-sum principal payment reduces your loan balance immediately, which reduces the interest accrued next month on the remaining balance.
 Because interest on amortizing loans is driven by outstanding principal, an early lump sum can change the entire forward path of the schedule.
 Even if you cannot afford higher monthly payments every month, periodic lump sums from bonuses, tax refunds, or asset sales can materially reduce total interest.
-Model lump sums in the Extra Payment Calculator by translating a lump sum into an equivalent monthly extra if your tool works that way, or by simulating the effect of lowering principal and recomputing if your workflow supports it.
+Model lump sums in the Payment Calculator by translating a lump sum into an equivalent monthly extra if your tool works that way, or by simulating the effect of lowering principal and recomputing if your workflow supports it.

 Lump sums are especially impactful early in the loan when interest slices are largest.
 The same lump sum applied in year one often saves more interest than the same lump sum applied in year eight, all else equal.
 That does not mean late lump sums are worthless; they still save interest versus not paying extra.
 It means timing matters when you have flexibility about when to apply windfalls.